sgeorgevv/user-api/README.md

-# RESTful API with Flask, Flask-RESTful, and MongoEngine
+# RESTful API with Flask, Flask-RESTful, and MySQL

-This is a simple RESTful API developed with Flask and Flask-RESTful, using MongoDB as the database via MongoEngine.
+This is a simple RESTful API developed with Flask and Flask-RESTful, using MongoDB as the database via MYSQLAlchemy.
 It's a basic user management system where you can register new users, login with registered users, and get or update the user's data.
 All user passwords are securely hashed before being stored.

 ## Features